 Cadiz and its carnival

-The origins of the modern Carnival, have religious origin following the ban of eating meat on days of Lent, which begins forty days before each Holy Saturday, also known as Ash Wednesday.
-From this day is a period of reflection for Christians in which one of his penance is fasting in preparation for Easter.
+The origins of the modern Carnival are religious following the ban of eating meat on days of Lent, which begins forty days before each Holy Saturday - also known as Ash Wednesday.
+From this day is a period of reflection for Christians where one begins fasting in preparation for Easter.

-Carnivals therefore end on Ash Wednesday with the burial of the sardine, after a week of festivities, dancing and entertainment with excesses of food and drink that will face the Lenten fast with the body well-fortified and with reservations.
+Carnivals therefore end on Ash Wednesday with the burial of the sardine - after a week of festivities, dancing and entertainment involving excessive food and drink; the Lenten fast begins with the body well-fortified.
 And like the body gave up on eating, worshiping Don Carnal, also the moral is relaxed and anonymity of the mask took advantage to outwit Doña Lent and to satirize freely to authorities and settle things that were put off during the year.

-Masks carnivals have had their periods of light and shadows in the history of Spain and there have been times since the sixteenth century to the reign of Charles I in which they were banned, also with Felipe II, and finally during civil war where holding these parties were banned throughout Spain.
+Mask carnivals have had their periods of light and shadows in the history of Spain and there have been times since the sixteenth century up to the reign of Charles I in which they were banned.
+Also with Felipe II and finally during civil war, holding these parties were banned throughout Spain.

-However, the real Carnival of Cádiz lives on the street, where locals and tourists mingle under a disguise in the neighborhood of Vine and surrounding the old town, by the Market Square and other parts of a beautiful city to drink, eat, sing, dance and laugh with street or "illegals" jokes to liven up the party with its battles of verses full of wit and social criticism.
+However, the real Carnival of Cádiz takes place on the street where locals and tourists mingle in disguise in the neighborhood of Vine, surrounding the old town by the Market Square and other parts of the beautiful city.
+Here one drinks, eats, sings, dances and laughs with street or "illegal" jokes to liven up the party (battles of verses full of wit and social criticism).

-Parades, concerts, musical performances and fireworks make up a unique holiday atmosphere in a majestic city on the Mediterranean, with endless beaches and natural landscapes, peaceful after those days of revelry and fun.
+Parades, concerts, musical performances and fireworks make up a unique holiday atmosphere in the majestic city on the Mediterranean with endless beaches and natural landscapes - peaceful after those days of revelry and fun.